david1hung/P3/team2/README.md

 ## Dependencies
 This project uses Node.js.
 All dependencies are specified in `package.json`.

 This project requires the use of MySQL.
-Currently, the project assumes that a database called `p3_test` is already created and available for use.
+Currently, the project is configured to use the database `p3_test` through the passwordless user `p3_admin` who has all privileges to the `p3_test` database.

 The `export_database.py` script depends on the [openpyxl](https://openpyxl.readthedocs.org/en/default/index.html) package.